 located on your system.

-mysqld_safe tries to use the sleep and date system utilities to determine how many times per second it has attempted to start.
-If these utilities are present and the attempted starts per second is greater than 5, mysqld_safe waits 1 full second before starting again.
+Beginning with MySQL 5.5.21, mysqld_safe tries to use the sleep and date system utilities to determine how many times it has attempted to start this second, and—if these are present and this is greater than 5 times—is forced to wait 1 full second before starting again.
 This is intended to prevent excessive CPU usage in the event of repeated failures.
 (Bug #11761530, Bug #54035)

 There are several mysqld_safe options for controlling the destination of these messages: